hitchco-mk4/Display-Software/README.md

 ### Starting from Device

-If you want to start HUD-pc from the device (ie. keyboard attached to pi), in the `HUD-pc` directory run:
+If you want to start Display-Software from the device (ie. keyboard attached to pi), in the `Display-Software` directory run:
 ```
 npm start
 ```